 You’re probably familiar with contrails, the wispy strands of clouds made by jet exhaust high in the sky.
-But you might never have seen a hole-punch cloud, sometimes called a fallstreak hole, you’ll be surprised by their strange appearance.
-They look like strange clearings in the cloud cover – clear patches of sky, often with a circular shape.
+But if you’ve ever seen a hole-punch cloud, sometimes called a fallstreak hole, you’ll be surprised by their strange appearance.
+They look like strange clearings in an altocumulus cloud layer, often-circular patches of clear sky, surrounded by clouds.
 Sometimes people report them as UFOs.
-Airplanes create hole-punch clouds – but just how do thy do it?
+Airplanes create hole-punch clouds – but just how do they do it?

 According to weather.com, an altocumulus cloud layer is:

 … composed of small water droplets that are below freezing called ‘supercooled water droplets.’
 If ice crystals can form in the layer of supercooled droplets, they will grow rapidly and shrink or possibly evaporate the droplets completely.